 If you have a skill, you can sell it on Shopify.
 Whether you’re an event planner, a business coach, a therapist, a motivational speaker or a gardener, you can make yourself available for hire easily using the platform.

-Tip: Shopify is currently letting you use the platform for free for a few days, and then subscribe to any of its plans for just $1 per month (for your first three months).
+Tip: Shopify is currently letting you use the platform for free for a few days, and then subscribe to any of its plans for just $1 your first month of service.
 This offer is likely to be available for a limited time only — learn more about the trial here.

-9. Provide design or development services to Shopify store owners
+9. Provide web design or development services to Shopify store owners

-If you have the relevant design or development skills, you can offer these as a service to Shopify store owners.
+If you have web design or development skills, you can offer these as a service to Shopify store owners.
 Simple customizations of themes and more advanced coding work can command high prices.

-You can gain customers for your services by listing your business on the Shopify Experts website.
+Tip: you can gain customers for Shopify web development services by promoting them on the Shopify Experts website.